shashssv01/daily-task-tracker/README.md

 # Daily Task Tracker
 ----------------------------------------
 * With this Web Application , Users can track their Daily tasks or routine.
-* Front end: React, react-dom, redux, css
+* Front end: React, react-dom, bootstrap,  redux,
 * Back end : firebase

 The specifics